alemart/speedy-vision/README.md

 Matrix computations may be computationally heavy.
 Speedy's Matrix system has been designed in such a way that the actual number crunching takes place in a WebWorker, so that the user interface will not be blocked during the computations.

-Since matrix operations usually do not take place in the main thread, Speedy's Matrix API is asynchronous in nature.
+Since matrix operations do not take place in the main thread, Speedy's Matrix API is asynchronous in nature.
 Here's a brief overview of how it works:

 1. First, you specify the operations you want in a matrix expression.
 2. Next, your expression will be quickly examined, and perhaps simplified.